-The stock market is a great wealth creation vehicle, as it can provide you with cash flow to place into other wealth creation vehicles, such as property or a business.
+The stock market is a great investment vehicle, as it can provide you with the cash flow to place into other vehicles, such as property or a business.

 #5: Budgeting and tax

-Let’s face it, the rich don’t generally pay much tax, therefore, proper tax planning can be crucial to your wealth creation and getting good advice in this area is better done earlier than later.
+Let’s face it, the rich don’t generally pay much tax, therefore, proper tax planning is crucial to your creating wealth and getting good advice in this area is better done earlier than later.

 Generally, those who follow a budget tend to be wealthy and they don’t over pay for things because they understand value.
 Those who are broke tend to know the price of everything but have little understanding of value.

 Wealthy people know that every dollar saved and invested today will be worth more down the track.
 Remember, Buffett once said “someone is sitting under a tree today because some else planted a seed a long time ago."